Reading is one of my favorite hobbies. This page lists all the books that I have finished reading in between 2001 and 2009.

 Started: Sep 26 2003 Finished: Sep 28 2003

-Five Quarters of the Orange
+Five Quarters of the Orangeby Joanne Harris

 Started: Sep 19 2003 Finished: Sep 25 2003

-2061: Odyssey Three (Space Odyssey, #3)
+2061: Odyssey Three (Space Odyssey, #3)by Arthur C. Clarke (1997)

 Started: Sep 16 2003 Finished: Sep 19 2003

-Girl with a Pearl Earring
+Girl with a Pearl Earringby Tracy Chevalier (2005)

-My review: With precisely 35 canvases to his credit, the Dutch painter Johannes Vermeer represents one of the great enigmas of 17th-century art.
+With precisely 35 canvases to his credit, the Dutch painter Johannes Vermeer represents one of the great enigmas of 17th-century art.
 The meager facts of his biography have been gleaned from a handful of legal documents.
 Yet Vermeer's extraordinary paintings of domestic life, with their subtle play of light and texture, have come to define the Dutch golden age.
 His portrait of the anonymous Girl with a Pearl Earring has exerted a particular fascination for centuries, and it is this magnetic painting that lies at the heart of this novel.
 Girl with a Pearl Earring centers on Vermeer's prosperous Delft household during the 1660s.
 When Griet, the novel's quietly perceptive heroine, is hired as a servant, turmoil follows.
 First, the 16-year-old narrator becomes increasingly intimate with her master.
 Then Vermeer employs her as his assistant, and ultimately has Griet sit for him as a model.
 I was disappointed by the book.
 Chevalier vividly evokes the complex domestic tensions of the household, ruled over by the painter's jealous, eternally pregnant wife and his taciturn mother-in-law.
 But...
-At times the relationship between servant and master seems a little anachronistic and some epiphanic scenes do not work at all. (★★)
+At times the relationship between servant and master seems a little anachronistic and some epiphanic scenes do not work at all.

 Started: Sep 02 2003 Finished: Sep 15 2003

-by Jane Austen (2003)
+Sense and Sensibilityby Jane Austen (2003)

 Started: Jun 01 2003 Finished: Sep 01 2003

-Le rose di Atacama
+Le rose di Atacamaby Luis Sepúlveda (2002)

-My review: Il viaggio, il vagabondaggio per il mondo, e' il filo conduttore delle storie raccolte in questo libro.
+Il viaggio, il vagabondaggio per il mondo, e' il filo conduttore delle storie raccolte in questo libro.
 Lo scrittore narra le vicende di personaggi anonimi e marginali incontrati per il mondo, uomini e donne che hanno in comune l'aver fatto della propria vita una forma di resistenza.
 Un amico cileno che ha diretto la rivista Analisis, prima barricata della lotta contro Pinochet.
 Un cantante che ha partecipato alla Primavera di Praga.
 Un cameraman olandese ucciso dall'esercito del Salvador.
 Uomini che non hanno mai sperato di uscire dai margini, ma che per una volta sono affiorati, con le loro storie, dal buio dell'oblio.
 Come le rose che, in un solo giorno dell'anno, ricoprono il deserto di Atacama.
-Certi racconti non sono male, altri scivolano sul pateticamente melo'. (★★★)
+Certi racconti non sono male, altri scivolano sul pateticamente melo'.

 Started: Jul 12 2003 Finished: Aug 01 2003

-by Banana Yoshimoto (2003)
+H/Hby Banana Yoshimoto (2003)

 Started: Jul 10 2003 Finished: Jul 11 2003

-My review: The conclusion of the "Dragons of a New Age" trilogy is as fast-paced and entertaining as the previous two instalments.
-I still miss the "classic" Dragonlance settings, and I do not like the changes introduced with the last editions of the Dragonlance campaign, but this did not prevent me from enjoying the book. (★★★★)
+The conclusion of the "Dragons of a New Age" trilogy is as fast-paced and entertaining as the previous two instalments.
+I still miss the "classic" Dragonlance settings, and I do not like the changes introduced with the last editions of the Dragonlance campaign, but this did not prevent me from enjoying the book.

 Started: Jun 27 2003 Finished: Jul 09 2003

-The Two Towers (The Lord of the Rings, #2)
+The Two Towers (The Lord of the Rings, #2)by J.R.R.
+Tolkien

 Number of times I read it: 2